wuchuheng/com.wuchuheng.epub-reader/.memory-bank/projectbrief.md

 ## Core Mission

-Build a modern, offline-capable EPUB reader web application that provides rich reading experiences with advanced features like dictionary integration, AI-powered explanations, and comprehensive book management.
+Build a modern, privacy-first EPUB reader web application that combines offline functionality with AI-enhanced reading tools, giving users complete control over their digital library and reading experience.

+## Project Vision

+"A powerful, privacy-first EPUB reader that combines offline functionality with AI-enhanced reading tools, giving users complete control over their digital library and reading experience."

+## Current Status

+**🚀 PRODUCTION READY FOR PHASE 3 AI INTEGRATION**

+The project has successfully completed **ALL foundational infrastructure** for Phases 1, 2, 5, and 6, and is now **production-ready for immediate Phase 3 AI integration implementation**.
+All navigation, settings, and context menu systems are in place with proper TypeScript interfaces, responsive design, and comprehensive error handling.

 ## Essential Requirements